noitisoprepus/exam-review-hub/README.md

 ```

 ### 3. Reopen in Development Container
-- Open the command paletter (Ctrl+Shift+P) and run "Dev Containers: Reopen in Container"
+- Open the command palette (Ctrl+Shift+P) and run "Dev Containers: Reopen in Container"

 (The Docker engine should be running for this to work)